lucascesar918/tcp_chat/README.md

-# tcp_chat
+# tcp_irc
-TCP/IP chat room client built using Python 3.10.5
+TCP/IP chat room client and server built using Python 3.10.5

 This is a tool that manages connections and messages between devices by using TCP/IP protocol to communicate.